TRaSH-Guides/Guides/docs/Misc/How-to-setup-Torguard-for-port-forwarding.md

 1. Choose from the dropdown box the `IP` we got earlier and used for the port forwarding.
 1. Add your `VPN Username`.
 1. Only Change this if you know what you're doing :bangbang:
-1. [Optional] Choose you preferred DNS Server
+1. [Optional] Choose your preferred DNS Server
 1. Only Change this if you know what you're doing :bangbang:
 1. Click on `Generate Config`